Symbian9/qmapshack-doc-wiki/DocGisHowToSaveYourWork.md

 There is one important difference between .qms an .gpx files with regard to backup: The **.qms format** includes object history and **allows a roll back of changes** on a per object basis.
 This feature is not available in gpx files, because it would break the main purpose of **gpx**, it's **exchangeability**: there is simply no standard in the gpx definitions for rollback histories.

-So, if you want to combine the andvantage of both worlds, save your work in a qms "master copy" (or in a database) and only produce gmx files for the sake of exchange.
+So, if you want to combine the advantage of both worlds, save your work in a qms "master copy" (or in a database) and only produce gmx files for the sake of exchange.
 In the right-click context menu of the project, there is a "**save as...**" dialogue which allows you **to switch** between **.gpx** and **.qms** format for this purpose.

 ###Backup of databases###